Glesys

 Why mid-fi?

-Initially, we agreed on me making wireframes, but since Glesys already has an established Cloud UI and my test users were familiar with it, I decided to create something structurally and visually familiar—just stripped of color and copy to keep the focus on layout and interaction.
+Since Glesys already has an established Cloud UI and my test users were familiar with it, I decided to create something structurally and visually familiar—just stripped of color and copy to keep the focus on layout and interaction.

 First, I made a mid-fi replica of their landing page.

-Then, the new service itself:
+Then, I designed the new service page from scratch:

 The Prototype